Electronic Adhesives: A Closer Look

 The Unique Properties of Electronics Adhesives

-Unlike other industries where an adhesive merely needs to adhere one substrate to another, the electronics industry has unique needs.
+Unlike other industries where an adhesive merely needs to adhere to one substrate to another, the electronics industry has unique needs.
 From adhesives that protect delicate motherboard wiring against vibration to electrically conductive glue that allows an electric circuit to complete, electronics adhesives are often used to provide much more than a strong bond.
 Both hot melt and cold glue adhesives are used in a variety of electronics applications.
 Common electronic adhesive applications include:

 - Potting: In this application, a predetermined amount of hot melt adhesive is applied to a particular component to hold component elements tightly in place without damaging important wiring or other fragile electronics modules.
 Because the components are essentially encapsulated in the adhesive, the potting process is able to provide protection against vibration, electronic interference, or shock and moisture.